swarmdb/swarmdb.github.io/_posts/2014-10-03-objects-are-event-streams.md

 modified: 2015-10-03
 category: articles
 tags:
+image:
+    feature: teaparty.jpg
+    credit: M.C.Escher
 comments: true
 share: true
 ---

 Objects, events and streams are popular abstractions all around Computer Science.
 In Swarm, all three concepts kind of morph, so I I feel the need to explain how Swarm became event-, stream- and object- oriented at the same time.

 It definitely makes sense to start with definitions.
 By an *object* we mean a readable/writeable OOP-style object.
 The only addition is that it may have multiple *replicas* that need to stay in sync.
+That adds a secondary requirement: object's methods must decompose into syncable CRDT ops, more on that later.

 Swarm replicates data with the granularity of a single object.
 That is different from e.g. database replication, where the entire dataset is mirrored over.
 As we deal with client-side replicas, that was not an option.
 We see Swarm's object-centricity as an advantage over some other real-time sync technologies as the classic Entity-Relationship approach is well understood and maps nicely to SQL, noSQL, JSON, XML and, basically, everything else.